-In recent years, the Gallery made these connections by hosting visiting artists in residence and by producing collaborative programming with Twin Cities organizations.
+Jehra Patrick was Director and Curator of the gallery from 2016-2022.
+Under her tenure the Gallery hosted visiting artists in residence and produced collaborative programming with Twin Cities organizations.
 As an example, the Iyapo Repository, an exhibition presented in September 2017, showcased collections of digital and physical artifacts by New York artists Salome Asega and Ayodamola Tanimowo Okunseinde, created to affirm and project the futures of people of African descent.
 This exhibition was the largest public presentation of their repository, and the artists engaged with the Twin Cities communities by conducting hands-on design workshops that informed the creation of objects for the ongoing Iyapo Repository collection including a workshop with Juxtaposition Arts.

 We partnered with the Twin Cities Chapter of the Japanese American Citizens League (TCJACL), to present the work of Seattle-based artist Roger Shimomura in 2017.
 Through this partnership, we collaboratively curated the exhibition and invited members of the TCJACL to share personal histories through a public discussion on racial exclusion, entitled Legacy of Incarceration.
 The partnership also created broad awareness for the exhibition through the TCJACL membership, which meant that over 500 Japanese Americans living in Minnesota were able to see this important work and have discussions in relation to contemporary issues on racial inclusion, such as the 2017 travel ban.